zwave-js/zwave-js-ui/README.md

 Developers who wants to debug the application have to open 2 terminals.

-In first terminal run `npm run dev` to start webpack-dev for front-end developing and hot reloading at http://localhost:8092 (**THE PORT IS 8092 FOR DEVELOPING**)
+In first terminal run `npm run dev` to start webpack-dev for front-end developing and hot reloading at http://localhost:8092 (**THE PORT FOR DEVELOPING IS 8092**)

-In the second terminal run `nodemon --inspect bin/www` to start the backend server with automatically restart after changes (if you don't have nodemon installed: `npm install -g nodemon`)
+In the second terminal run `nodemon --inspect bin/www` to start the backend server with inspect and auto restart features (if you don't have nodemon installed: `npm install -g nodemon`)

 ## Usage